 In the mid 1950s, the invention of the reciprocating screw single-handedly revolutionized the plastics industry.
 The reciprocating screw solved key issues with uneven heating of the plastic that previous systems faced, and opened up new horizons for the mass production of plastic parts.

 Today, injection molding is a $300 billion market.
 5+ million metric tons of plastic parts are produced with injection molding globally each year.
 Recently, the demand of biodegradable materials is increasing for environmental reasons.

-An injection molding machine consists of three main parts: the injection unit, the mold - the heart of the whole process - and the clamping/ejector unit.
+An injection molding machine consists of 3 main parts: the injection unit, the mold - the heart of the whole process - and the clamping/ejector unit.

 In this section, we examine the purpose of each of these systems and how their basic operation mechanics affect the end-result of the Injection molding process.

-Watch a large Injection molding machine in action while producing 72 bottle caps every 3 seconds in the video below.
+Watch a large injection molding machine in action while producing 72 bottle caps every 3 seconds in the video here:

 The purpose of the injection unit is to melt the raw plastic and guide it into the mold.
 It consists of the hopper, the barrel, and the reciprocating screw.

 Here is how the injection molding process works: